Disagreeing on timeline

 Part 1: The situation

-At BrainPOP, I worked as a content designer with the Science product team and conducted extensive user research with teachers and students in the classroom.
+At BrainPOP, I worked as a senior content designer and user researcher with the Science product team, conducting extensive user research with teachers and students in the classroom.
 While teachers genuinely loved our new science investigations and their impact on student learning, a critical pain point emerged: grading was tedious and time-consuming.
 My direct observations in classrooms confirmed two major issues:

 The overall product onboarding for the science platform was confusing.